 An invasive species does not naturally occur in a specific area: it is non-native to the ecosystem.
-The introduction of an invasive species can cause harm to the environment, to the economy, or to human health.
+The introduction of a non-native species can cause harm to the environment, to the economy, or to human health.

 How do they arrive?